souvik1997/kawaii-kwotes/README.txt

 Arigatogozaimassssss~
 Fuzzy_Carnival Crew,
-See us at the next Gathering of the Juggalos!
+See us at the next Gathering of the Juggalos, putting the ICP in ICPC!